PRAEst-76/sanitisegl/README.md

 A script to sanitise titles in EmulationStation gamelist.xml files.
 Should work with any setup using EmulationStation (Batocera, RetroPie, ES-DE, RetroBat)

-Sometimes, after scraping, you still have some iffy-looking game names in EmulationStation; mix of hyphens and colons, bad capitalisation etc. If, like me, your OCD balks at this situation and the idea of manually tidying the mess is daunting... then this script may be of use.
+Sometimes, after scraping metadata from one of the popular databases (ScreenScraper, thegamesdb, IGDB, etc.), you still have some iffy-looking game names in EmulationStation; mix of hyphens and colons, bad capitalisation etc. If, like me, your OCD balks at this situation and the idea of manually tidying the mess is daunting... then this script may be of use.

 ## Usage ##